stevebillings/simple-rag-apps/README.md

 1. **FAQ Chatbot**: Answers questions using FAQ data read from a json file
 2. **Boat Manual Chatbot**: Answers questions using information extracted from boat owner manuals

-To configure a new chatbot: create a new .json config file in the config directory (by default: resources/config) following the existing examples, and provide the corpus file(s) that the config points to.
+Configuring a new chatbot involves creating a new .json config file in the config directory (by default: resources/config), and provide the corpus file(s) that the config points to.
+Information on the config file format appears below.

 ## Project Structure